peteratseneca/dps923winter2015/Week_12/README.md

 - a single tap brings the shape to the foreground (the top of the view hierarchy)
 - a double tap (with one finger) grows the shape by 10%
 - a two-finger tap shrinks the shape by 10%

+**Shapes version 4**

+Based on the 'version 3' app above.
+Adds the ability to work with images, instead of drawn shapes.